Skip to main content

 JSON config

-contextractor extract --config config.json --max-requests-per-crawl 10
+contextractor extract --config-file config.json --max-requests-per-crawl 10

 {